Pterabash/discord-ext/README.md

-Everything Discord.
+Discord related

 ## About

-I started learning Python by making a Discord bot.
+Yeah, this is how I stated to learn programming on a smartphone when my PC was broken with Discord bot, despite Replit exists.

 ## Installation